abhishekagarwalnpl/QHAL-copy/specs/hal_architecture.rst

 available over the cloud.

-In level 2, there is no change to the quantum device's abilities, but the latency of the classicalcontrol is now in order of qubit decoherence time.
+In level 2, there is no change to the quantum device's abilities, but the latency of the classical control is now in order of qubit decoherence time.
 The controlling hardware can now make circuit updates based upon a single circuit's results, without a significant proportion of qubit "dead time".